what is longevity?

 At it’s heart, longevity is a persistence framework.
 Our aim is to do all the persistence work for you, and to present persistence via a clean API that helps you isolate persistence concerns from other parts of your application.
 This is a big win for you, as building and maintaining a persistence layer is typically a major effort when writing database applications.

-DomainModel, you pass it back to longevity to
+Once you have set up your domain model, you pass it back to longevity to get your

 The longevity context provides you with other tools that we generally consider part of the persistence layer.
 We provide you with a set of repositories that persist to a test database, as well as fully functional in-memory repositories that you can use for testing.
 There are integration tests that will exercise all of the repository CRUD operations, test data generators, and a framework for testing queries.